 - personal details (where you live, family members, hobbies, other involvements, artist statement)

-- uncompleted degrees should be listed last, including titles you hold at other academic institutions
+- uncompleted degrees should be listed last, including titles (not degrees) you hold at other academic institutions

 Writing & Style Guidelines